apache/couchdb/src/docs/src/csrt/index.rst

     enabled CSRT and reporting on the default Logger Matchers, there'd be a logged report for each of the heavy requests using more than 10000 IOQ calls or 1000 docs read.
-Perhaps only a few requests are hitting the 10000 IOQ calls metric, so you'd like to lower the Treshold to 5000 IOQ calls, or maybe that wasn't sufficent so you dropped it down further to 1000.
+Perhaps only a few requests are hitting the 10000 IOQ calls metric, so you'd like to lower the Threshold to 5000 IOQ calls, or maybe that wasn't sufficient so you dropped it down further to 1000.
 These Logger Matchers can be enabled dynamically as well as their Thresholds configured dynamically, and the CSRT logger will pickup on those changes and reload the matchers immediately, live, such that those new Thresholds